lunacys/BeatTheNotes/README.md

 ## Current project stage: Creating Game & Engine Architecture

+It means that no code is ready yet.
+We'll get to write code after the game & engine architecture is done.

 ## Description

 **BeatTheNotes** is an open-source cross-platform rhythm game with rich capabilities of enhancing your gameplay expireince.